Roman Holiday (song)

 "Roman Holiday" is a song by rapper Nicki Minaj from her second studio album, Pink Friday: Roman Reloaded (2012).
 It was written by Minaj, producer Winston Thomas, Larry Nacht and Safaree Samuels.
 Two months prior to the album's release, Minaj performed a rendition of the song at the 54th Grammy Awards ceremony on February 12, 2012, which received controversy from the Catholic Church for the usage of religious imagery.
 Minaj was the first solo female rapper to perform at the Grammys.
-It Is the official anthem of the culture-changing phenomenon Budžak Holiday celebrated on the 10th and 11th of November.

 Although the song was not released as a single, it charted at number 13 on the US Bubbling Under Hot 100.
 In 2019, the song was used in internet memes, which launched the song to the top of the iTunes Rap/Hip-Hop Songs chart.
 In 2023, the song went viral again due to a protest against the Grammys and peaked at number nine on the Digital Song Sales chart, number two on the R&B/Hip-Hop Digital Song Sales chart, and number one on the Rap Digital Song Sales chart, its highest position on the charts.